-A tendency among monitoring teams is to overcommunicate about safety concerns.
-This can lead to burnout or losing the general survey amidst the minutiae.
-It’s sometimes necessary to educate teams about the proper way to bring up safety concerns and the amount of information that’s necessary to determine whether the threat is credible.
+A tendency among monitoring teams is to over-communicate about safety concerns.
+This leads to burnout or losing the general survey amidst the minutiae.
+It’s important to educate teams about the proper way to bring up safety concerns and the amount of information needed to determine whether the threat is credible.

 Alternative Responses to Safety Concerns

 When a physical security team hears about a cyber attack, they’ll likely pass clients over to an IT team.
 Similarly, a hardware problem may be sent to the installation team.
 Bouncing between teams and professionals is an inefficient way to deal with a risk or a blind spot in the safety system.
 Synchronizing communication of these various areas can streamline responses.
 This doesn’t need to involve hardware, software, or team replacement, but it can be effectively managed using your legacy system.

 How To Align Systems and Departments